TheOdinProject/curriculum/foundations/installations/installations.md

 #### Step 1.2: Installing WSL2

-- Open PowerShell in administrator mode by searching for it in your applications, right clicking, and then selecting run as administrator
+- Open PowerShell in administrator mode by searching for it in your applications, right clicking the top option, and then selecting run as administrator.
+You might get a prompt asking if you want to allow Windows Powershell to make changes to your device: click yes.
 - Enter the following command

 ~~~powershell